 - Navigation: A Garmin eTrex GPS and paper maps were lifesavers in remote areas.

-- Sun Protection: SPF 50 sunscreen, a wide-brimmed hat, and sunglasses were non-negotiable.
+- Sun Protection: SPF 50 sunscreen, a wide-brimmed hat, and sunglasses were must-haves.

 - Repair Kit: Tools, spare tubes, patches, and a chain tool fixed multiple breakdowns.